 "user" User name string: maximum 31 characters (where "" is default).

-"passwd" Password string: maximum 31 characters (where is default).
+Password string: maximum 31 characters (where \\\\\ is default). "passwd"

-"apn" Access point name string value: maximum 99 characters (where "" is default).
+Access point name string value: maximum 99 characters (where "" is default). "apn"

-"inactTO" Inactivity timeout value in seconds: 0 ...
-216-1, default = 20 needs the bearer connection.
+Inactivity timeout value in seconds: 0 ...
+2-1, default = 20 "inactTO"

-Number of seconds the bearer remains open although the service no longer
+Number of seconds the bearer remains open although the service no longer needs the bearer connection.

 Setting the value to 0 does not deactivate the timer.
 If the value is set to 0, the bearer is closed immediately after the service no longer needs the connection.
 Short timeout may result in problems when using the <eodFlag> (set in the last AT^SISW command to terminate an upload data stream).
 It is possible that the bearer will get closed before the flag will be transmitted.
 As result the server will not receive the flag.
-Considering this avoid setting the timeout value below
+Considering this avoid setting the timeout value below address in colon format enclosed in square brackets).